Trading Strategies Generated Pathwise by Functions of Market Weights: Introduction

-We also present a new sufficient condition for strong relative arbitrage via additively generated trading strategies.
-The existing sufficient condition in \cite{Karatzas:Ruf:2017} requires the generating function to be `Lyapunov', or the corresponding `Gamma functional' to be nondecreasing.
-In contrast, the new sufficient condition in this paper depends on the intrinsic nondecreasing structure of the generating function itself.
-This new condition shows that trading strategies outperforming the market portfolio can be generated from a much richer collection of functions, or of functionals depending on the market weights and on an additional argument of finite variation.
-We give some interesting examples of such additively generated trading strategies and empirical analysis of them.
+We also present new sufficient conditions for strong relative arbitrage via additively and multiplicatively generated trading strategies.
+The existing sufficient condition in \cite{Karatzas:Ruf:2017} requires the generating function to be `Lyapunov', or the corresponding `Gamma function' to be nondecreasing.
+By contrast, the new sufficient conditions in this paper depend on the intrinsic nondecreasing structure of the generating function itself.
+This new condition shows that trading strategies outperforming the market portfolio can be generated from a much richer collection of functions depending on the market weights and on an additional argument of finite variation.
+We provide some interesting examples of such trading strategies, and empirical analysis of them.

-This paper is organized as follows: Section~\ref{sec: 2} presents the pathwise functional It\^o calculus that will be needed for our purposes.
-Section~\ref{sec: 3} first defines trading strategies and regular functionals, then discusses how to generate trading strategies from regular functionals in ways both additive and multiplicative.
+\textit{Preview} : Section~\ref{sec: 2} presents the elements of the pathwise It\^o calculus that will be needed for our purposes.
+Section~\ref{sec: 3} defines trading strategies and regular functions, then discusses how to generate trading strategies from regular functions in ways both additive and multiplicative.
 Section~\ref{sec: 4} gives sufficient conditions for such trading strategies to generate strong relative arbitrage with respect to the market.
-Section~\ref{sec: 5} builds trading strategies depending on current and past values of market weights, in contexts where the use of the pathwise functional It\^o calculus is essential.
-Section~\ref{sec: 6} gives some examples of trading strategies additively generated from entropic functionals and corresponding sufficient conditions for strong arbitrage.
+Section~\ref{sec: 5} shows methods of generating trading strategies in a similar manner as in Section~\ref{sec: 3}, but from less smoother functions with help of relevant notion of local time and Tanaka formula.
+Section~\ref{sec: 6} gives some examples of trading strategies generated from entropic functions and corresponding sufficient conditions for strong arbitrage.
 Section~\ref{sec: 7} contains empirical results of portfolios discussed in Section~\ref{sec: 6}.
 Finally, Section~\ref{sec: 8} concludes.